CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 NVIDIA recommends you use an SNMPv3 username and password instead of the read-only community; SNMPv3 does not expose the password in the `GetRequest` and `GetResponse` packets and can also encrypt packet contents.
 You can configure multiple usernames for different user roles with different levels of access to various MIBs.

-You add SNMPv3 usernames, together with plain text authentication and encryption pass phrases, to the `/etc/snmp/snmpd.conf` file.

 {{%notice note%}}
 The default `snmpd.conf` file contains the default user `_snmptrapusernameX`.
 You cannot use this username for authentication.
 SNMP traps require this username.
 {{%/notice%}}